 Testing and Performance

 Adapters improve testability by decoupling core logic from external systems.
-You can mock an adapter’s interface to test components in isolation, and you can test adapters separately to verify translation logic.
+You can mock an adapter’s interface to test components in isolation, and test adapters separately to verify translation logic.

 Q: What problem does the Adapter pattern solve?

-A: It resolves interface incompatibilities by translating calls from a client into calls the adaptee understands, letting you reuse existing code without changing it.
+A: It resolves interface incompatibilities by translating calls from a client into calls the adaptee understands so you can reuse code without changing it.

 Q: How does an Adapter help with legacy code?

-A: An Adapter wraps legacy modules and exposes a modern interface, so you can integrate old, stable code into new applications without risky rewrites.
+A: An Adapter wraps legacy modules and exposes a modern interface, letting you integrate old, stable code into new applications without risky rewrites.

 Q: When should I choose an Adapter over other patterns?